FOREX-Dollar pulls away from 14-year peak as investors take profits

 * BOJ expected to hold steady at 2-day meeting beginning on Monday

-The Federal Reserve's interest rate forecasts released on Wednesday, after its widely expected rate increase, showed three more hikes in 2017, which fuelled the dollar's rise to last week's highs.
+The Federal Reserve's interest rate forecasts released on Wednesday after its widely expected rate increase showed three more hikes 2017, which fuelled the dollar's rise to last week's highs.

 "With the Christmas and year-end holidays coming, there is no incentive for investors to take new risks, and there is some profit-taking, so it is difficult for major currency pairs to move much," said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings.